varnish/varnish-wiki/source/content/tutorials/varnish/varnish_test.rst

 The Varnish Test Case Language (VTC)
 ------------------------------------

-This is the language that varnishest understands.
+This is the language that varnishtest understands.
 The extension used by Varnish Test Cases files is (.vtc).

 Normally, a vtc file describes a scenario with different scripted HTTP-talking